 EVENT INFORMATION

-Flood: takes place at Victoria Dock in the Half Tide Basin.
+Flood: Omnibus (Parts 2/4) takes place at Victoria Dock in the Half Tide Basin.
 The action takes place on the water; you watch standing safe on dry land.
 You will also be provided with a set of headphones so you can hear the performance.
 Headphones can be worn over hearing aids.

 The performance begins at pm.
 Please arrive at the event site at the Half Tide Basin in good time from 15pm onwards so we can check your ticket and you can collect your headphones & monocular.